mimic-sussex/sema/docs/default-livecoding-language.md

 The code examples below work for *one* sematic language, the default demo language.
 To run these commands, paste them in the top window and hit cmd+enter.
 That will evaluate the line.
 To evaluate many lines, you need to separate them with a semicolon ";" after every line.

-There are two windows in the sema system.
-The top one is the sematic window for the unique language.
-The bottom one is a window for JavaScript code, where we, for example, run machine learning models.

 # audio outputs

 to route a signal to the outputs on your soundcard, there are the following options:

-1. Route a single signal to all outputs, by putting an asterisk at the point in the signal chain where you want to output e.g.
+1. Route a single signal to all outputs, by putting an ```>``` at the point in the signal chain where you want to output e.g.

 ```
 >{50}saw;